slightlytyler/nolan/readme.md

 Custom metaboxes setup with Advanced Custom Fields.
 Save files in `/nhcs/acf`

 Clicking the add page button from these posts edit pages requires the user to select the correct template when creating a page (then save it).

-    @todo Find elusive on template change hook.
-(JavaScript?)
+The post should automatically save a draft or do a publish.
+If it does not, save the post to get the missing fields to show up.

 @later
+- Cache Table Responses
 - Event Board Page -http://wordpress.org/plugins/event-organiser-posterboard/
 - Calendar Page
 - Fix Calendar Widget Links

+### Options

+Gravity Forms

+Consolidate Faculty.
+We could consolidate ministry and coaches, or just one (coaches).
+Simplify Relationships if Coaches need to be attached to clubs.
+Can also just allow coaches.
+(Same box on frontend, 2 boxes for dashboard)

+More News Channels

+Student News (Club Communications?)
+Others?